 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 One of our working dogs has patches of bare skin were she has lost hair.
 Could this be due to diet or neurotic behavior?
 She is a wired hair German Pointer.

-By Charlie from UK
+By charlie brown from UK

 We had a similar problem with our fox-terrier.
 He pulled lumps out of his fur.
 We then discovered what went into canned dog food and put him on a fresh-meat regime (adding vegetables for vitamins and minerals).
 He is now totally cured.
 No allergies whatever.